microsoft/onnxruntime/docs/ORT_use_trtion_kernel.md

 sig_pattern = '*{},*{},i32,i32,i32'
 group_pattern = 'softmax_{}'

-# this function returns a description table that contains function name and metadata for launching kernels
+"""
+SHOULD implement a function that returns a metadata list with format:

+function_table = [
+        {'name': xx,
+         'group': yy,
+         'func': func,
+         'sig': sig,
+         'kwargs': kwargs
+        }
+]

+The kwargs is a dict of {string: int} which is used for kernel constants.
+For example, BLOCK_SIZE of softmax.
+"""

 def get_funcion_table():
     ......
     ......